 As a general rule of thumb, choose the ramp with the steepest slope that still fits under your bumper, splitter, or air dam in order to minimize the break-over angle.
 Another rule of thumb is that the slope of the Race Ramps should be at least 2/3 of the incline of the trailer door or existing metal ramps when placed on the trailer ramp step.
 For example, if you use a ramp with a 5˚ incline and the trailer door is positioned at a 10˚ angle, then there is a good chance that you will plow into the trailer door.

-Reverse Logic offers custom Race Ramps trailer ramps which solve complex car-to-ramp clearance issues.
+Reverse Logic offers specialty Race Ramps trailer ramps which solve complex car-to-ramp clearance issues.
 For example, the RLL-TR-87-2 ramp is a two-stage incline design with an initial incline of 6.8 degrees that transitions to 10.8 degrees before reaching a height of 12".
 This relatively tall ramp model works well with trailers having a high deck height.

-Download the drawings of the ramps at the bottom of this page to compare the available ramps.
 Use the Reverse Logic Trailer Ramp Calculator to help choose the best ramp for your car/trailer combination.

 Progressive Incline trailer ramps feature an increasing incline angle rather than a simple constant slope.
 This design feature shortens the length of the ramp by up to one third compared to a constant slope ramp with the same initial incline as a given Progressive Incline ramp.
 The curved top of the Progressive Incline ramps fits under low ground clearance cars and sweeps up to match the increasing approach angle of your car as it climbs the ramps.